jbloomlab/alignparse/CONTRIBUTING.rst

 ++++++++++
 The code is formatted using `Black <https://black.readthedocs.io/en/stable/index.html>`_, which you can install using `pip install "black[jupyter]"`.
 You may also wish to install a Black extension in your editor to, for example, auto-format upon save.
-In any case, please run Black using `black .` before submitting your PR, because the Travis tests will not pass unless the files have been formatted.
+In any case, please run Black using `black .` before submitting your PR, because the tests will not pass unless the files have been formatted.
 Note that this will change files/notebooks that you may be actively editing.

 Versions and CHANGELOG